Don’t buy a DIY coronavirus test that you can take at home

 Everlywell is one of several companies that aimed to sell tests for detecting COVID-19 directly to the public at a time when hospitals are running low on tests for patients who are demonstrably sick.
 The FDA had previously made it easier for companies to develop commercial coronavirus tests, including those who use labs certified by the Clinical Laboratory Improvement Amendment.
 Several direct-to-consumer health companies use these labs too—and therefore thought they could disseminate home tests.

 Now, the companies, which also include Scanwell, Carbon Health, and Nurx, have mostly decided to stop selling at-home tests to the public.
-Some, like New York-based startup Radish Health, have decided to halt test sales completely.
+Some, such as New York-based startup Radish Health, have decided to halt test sales completely.

-“We’re going to stop selling the product for now, but will continue to refine the process of home testing as we believe it is an important part of a response to COVID,” says Radish Health’s CEO and cofounder Viral Patel.
+“We’re going to stop selling the product for now but will continue to refine the process of home testing, as we believe it is an important part of a response to COVID,” says Radish Health’s CEO and cofounder, Viral Patel.

 It is likely that home testing, or at least the ability to take nose and throat swabs at home, will happen at some point.
 The FDA is currently determining the most effective method for doing so.
 The agency may ultimately want to limit who can conduct these tests, particularly as it continues to combat market opportunists who may be selling fake test kits.